What Is the Difference Between a California M1 and M2 License?

 What Is an M1 License in California?

-When you have an M1 license in California, you can legally operate any two or three wheel device equipped with a motor and no pedals, such as motorcycles and sit-down scooters, as well as any motorized vehicle in Class M2, which includes mopeds and motorized bicycles.
+When you have an M1 license in California, you can legally operate any two- or three-wheeled vehicle equipped with a motor and no pedals, such as motorcycles and sit-down scooters, as well as any motorized vehicle in Class M2, which includes mopeds and motorized bicycles.

 What Is an M2 License in California?

 When you have an M2 license in California, you can legally operate motorized bicycles, mopeds, and any bicycle with an attached motor, as long as they go no faster than 30 MPH on level ground and are equipped with fully operational pedals.
-You cannot legally drive a motorcycle or any two or three-wheel device without operational pedals with an M2 license.
+You cannot legally drive a motorcycle or any two- or three-wheeled vehicle without operational pedals with an M2 license.